Manage, test and design primers for PCR

 Design primers: AmplifX can design primers by the way of an intuitive interface: just select the region of interest into you target sequence and let AmplifX choose the best primer sequences or play with intuitive parameters to make more challenging design.

-NEW: AmplifX 2 is now able to design primers and run PCR for dCAPS analysis: it means that the new algorithms allow mismatches in the 3' end of primers that work in real PCR (Stadhouders et al..
+Since version 2, AmplifX allows to design primers and run PCR for dCAPS analysis: it means that the new algorithms allow mismatches in the 3' end of primers that work in real PCR (Stadhouders et al..
 J Mol Diagn 2010 and personnal unpublished results)

 This program is provided free for the scientific community ”as this”.
 The author couldn't be responsible for any bad working or lost of data.
 Users are strongly invited to register themselves with the online form accessible by the help menu and send any bug repport.
 Registration will allow users to be kept informed for new updates and important informations about this program as soon as they are available.